Authentic Venice Evening Food Tour in Cannaregio

 Your local Venetian guide will explain many of the traditions involving why people visited bacari during the day (even in the morning!).
 When Italians drink wine, they always have something to eat with it, to make sure that they don't get too tipsy.
 So over time, the bacari started offering cicchetti (small savory snacks).
 And so a new tradition was born - drinking wine with cicchetti.

-After sampling some cicchetti and prosecco at your first stop, taste another popular drink in Venice at our second bacaro stop.
 Whether you have a sweet tooth or prefer bitter drinks, there is a Spritz for everyone.
 The Campari Spritz has a higher alcohol content than an Aperol Spritz; it also tastes more bitter than sweet.
 If you’ve ever seen pictures of people drinking a bright orange cocktail from a stemmed glass in Italy, that’s an Aperol Spritz.
 Both drinks are made with prosecco.
+You will learn how to make the classic Italian aperitivo drink from an expert bartender.

 Gelato in Venice